Kosovo: Geography

 Defined in a total area of 10887 km2, Kosovo is landlocked and located in the centre of Southeast Europe.
 It lies between latitudes 42° and 43° N, and longitudes 20° and 22° E. The northernmost point is Bellobërda at 43° 14' 06" northern latitude; the southernmost is Restelicë at 41° 56' 40" northern latitude; the westernmost point is Bogë at 20° 3' 23" eastern longitude; and the easternmost point is Desivojca at 21° 44' 21" eastern longitude.
 The highest point of Kosovo is Velika Rudoka at 2660 m, and the lowest is where the White Drin leaves Kosovo flowing into Albania at 297 m.

 Most of the borders of Kosovo are dominated by mountainous and high terrain.
 The most noticeable topographical features are the Accursed Mountains and the Šar Mountains.
 The Accursed Mountains are a geological continuation of the Dinaric Alps.
 The mountains run laterally through the west along the border with Albania and Montenegro.
 The southeast is predominantly the Šar Mountains, which constitute the border with North Macedonia.
 Besides the mountain ranges, Kosovo's territory consists mostly of two major plains, the Kosovo Plain in the east and the Metohija Plain in the west.

-Additionally, Kosovo consists of multiple geographic and ethnographic regions, such as Anamorava, Drenica, Dushkaja, Gollak, Has, the Highlands of Gjakova, Llap, Llapusha, Reka e Keqe, and Rugova.
+Additionally, Kosovo consists of multiple geographic and ethnographic regions, such as Anamorava, Drenica, Dushkaja, Gollak, Has, the Highlands of Gjakova, Llap, Llapusha, Reka e Keqe, Rugova and the Baran Valley.

 Kosovo's hydrological resources are relatively small; there are few lakes in Kosovo, the largest of which are Batllava, Badovc, Gazivoda, and Radoniq.
 In addition to these, Kosovo also does have karst springs, thermal and mineral water springs.
 The longest river of Kosovo is the White Drin that flows for 122 km in Kosovo but other significant rivers are Sitnica, Lepenc, Ibar, and Llapi.
 Sitnica, a tributary of Ibar, is the largest river lying completely within Kosovo's territory.
 The Nerodime River represents Europe's only instance of a river bifurcation flowing into the Black Sea and Aegean Sea.